-- (a) The amount of final payment must include, as appropriate, deductions to cover any of the following: - (1) Liquidated damages for late completion. - (2) Liquidated damages for labor violations. - (3) Amounts withheld for improper payment of labor wages. - (4) The amount of unilateral change orders covering defects and omissions. - (5) The agreed-upon dollar amount in a Deficiency Report, which is included in all applicable Operation and Maintenance (O&M) service contracts. - (b) When the contract is for the performance of building services, the contracting officer shall include the clause at 552.232-72, Final Payment Under Building Services Contracts.
+- (a) The amount of final payment must include, as appropriate, deductions to cover any of the following: - (1) Liquidated damages for late completion. - (2) Liquidated damages for labor violations. - (3) Amounts withheld for improper payment of labor wages. - (4) The amount of unilateral change orders covering defects and omissions. - (5) The agreed-upon dollar amount in a Deficiency Report, which is included in all applicable Operation and Maintenance (O&M) service contracts. - (b) An official one level above the contracting officer shall approve justifications exercising the authority prescribed by FAR 32.904(d)(1)(i)(B).
+The time needed should be determined on a case-by-case basis, but the specified constructive acceptance period shall not exceed 30 days.